Read here all about how to get to Ait Benhaddou from Marrakesh and visit the filming sites of Gladiator and Game of Thrones.

 You see, the town of Ouarzazate is known as the Mecca of Hollywood thanks to its amazing desert landscapes and the fact that two important filming studios (Atlas and CLA studios) can be found near the main city.

-A short stop on the way to the Sahara desert
+A Short Stop in Ait Benhaddou on the Way to the Sahara desert

 Nevertheless, this guy won the award for the best dressed Moroccan ever.
 The best part?
 He never asked us for tips!

 Our guide, Ahmed, soon led us to the entrance of the ksar (fortified city) as he began to tell us about the many films and TV series that were shot inside the walls of this impressive wonder of the Sahara.

 Here’s a condensed version of the most famous ones:

 Lawrence of Arabia, Sodom and Gomorrah, Oedipus Rex, The Man who would be King, The Jewel of the Nile, 007: The Living Daylights, The Last Temptation of the Christ, The Mummy, Gladiator, Alexander, Kingdom of Heaven, Babel, Prince of Persia, The Bible, Son of God and yes, Game of Thrones.

 The place where dozens of movies were filmed: Ait Benhaddou